-C. Monthly Income and Expense Reports (MIER) Reporting Requirements with DBHDD Policy 21-101, Financial and Reporting Requirements for Community Providers, available online at DBHDD PolicyStat (http://gadbhdd.policystat.com).
+C. Monthly Income and Expense Reports (MIER) Reporting Requirements with DBHDD Policy Financial and Reporting Requirements for Community Providers, 21-101.

-Provider must submit the Monthly Income and Expense Reports (MIER) to the Regional Office Operation Analyst, the Department's Contracts Office, and the Family Support Administrator, by the 10th day of the month via secure email, in compliance
+Provider must submit the Monthly Income and Expense Reports (MIER) to the Field Office Operation Analyst, the Department's Contracts Office, and the Family Support Administrator, by the 10th day of the month via secure email, in compliance